Recipe for Reiki Credibility

 It’s optimal for each level of Reiki training to be given separately, with adequate time to practice before going to the next level.
 You need only a First degree practitioner to give you hands-on treatment.

-• How many hours long was your training at each level?
+• How many hours was your training at each level?

 Eight to 12 hours of a group class is adequate for First or again for Second degree.
 There is much controversy about Reiki master training.
 Traditionally, becoming a Reiki master was a serious commitment to teach that was offered to only a handful of senior students.
 This is rarely honored today.
 Most Reiki masters don’t even teach, so you really have to consider what being a Reiki master means to the individual, and what’s important to you.